rsheldiii/rp2040-business-card/README.md

 The final way to run Doom is to take the original hardware _out_ of the device and run Doom on custom-built hardware _inside_ the device, the most famous example of this being the [pregnancy test](https://www.popularmechanics.com/science/a33957256/this-programmer-figured-out-how-to-play-doom-on-a-pregnancy-test/), but I also made a [keycap](https://github.com/rsheldiii/rp2040-doom-lcd) that runs doom, which is a similar concept, and [this guy](https://youtu.be/o76U0JPrMFk) got Doom running on a LEGO brick in much the same way.

-While this is not nearly the same as hacking Doom onto a printer, sidestepping encryption and sniffing protocols, it's not the soulless copout some people would have you believe.
+While this is not nearly the same as hacking Doom onto a printer while sidestepping encryption and sniffing protocols, it's not the soulless copout some people would have you believe.
 If you make your own device that runs Doom, you'll gain a ton of knowledge about:

 * PCB design
 * Crystal oscillator circuits
 * The USB specification
-* miniaturization
+* miniaturization and efficient trace routing
 * Early 90's programming
 * And more!

-I'm going to walk you through everything I learned getting Doom to run in a couple of different form factors so that you too can make your own device that runs Doom.
+I'm going to walk you through everything I learned getting Doom to run in a couple of different form factors so that you too can make your own device that runs Doom!

 # Creating a PCB that runs Doom

 ![alt text](<images/doom keycap pcbnew.png>)

 The best way to solve a difficult problem is to remove constraints until you can solve it, then add them back one by one. _Understanding_ a problem mirrors this construction; Using my keycap to demonstrate how to design a device that can run Doom would be confusing, as I was designing for a small form factor.
-Components are crushed together, traces take 90-degree turns where they really shouldn't take 90-degree turns, ground planes cross over high-speed communication lines, the works.
+Components are crushed together, traces take 90-degree turns where they really shouldn't take 90-degree turns, the works.
 I don't want you picking up any more of my bad habits than absolutely necessary, so let's start with something a bit more straightforward, and a LOT bigger: My business card!

 ![alt text](images/business_card_2.jpg)

-Now, this is not _the_ business card that runs doom, it is _a_ business card that _can_ run doom. it can also run a NES emulator and lots of other things too, and has a handy set of GPIO pins at the top.
-Despite the larger form factor, the circuit is fundamentally the same as my keycap, just all on one side and much easier to follow.
+I want to stress this is not _the_ business card that runs doom, it is _a_ business card that _can_ run doom. it can also run a NES emulator and lots of other things too, and has a handy set of GPIO pins at the top.
+Despite the larger form factor, the circuit is fundamentally the same, just all on one side and much easier to follow.

 # Prototyping

 But, how did we get here?
 How did we go from saying "I want to run Doom on my X" to having an X that runs Doom?

 Well, step 0 is to have somebody else do it first.
 Graham Sanderson from the Raspberry Pi foundation wrote a _fantastic_ port of Choco Doom As part of the promotional material for the RP2040.
-Graham jumped through an amazing amount of hoops to get Doom running on the RP2040, like optimizing WAD file size by over 50% and writing some assembler PIO code to output to VGA.
-Graham's port output a DVI signal, which can be displayed via HDMI.
+Graham jumped through an amazing amount of hoops to get Doom running on the RP2040, like optimizing WAD file size by over 50% and writing some assembler PIO code to output to VGA, which can be displayed via HDMI.
 I took Graham's code and built off of it by uh... very carefully ripping out some of those optimizations, and implementing some generic SPI/I2c screen support. if you'd like to learn more about the crazy stuff graham did in his port, I highly recommend his detailed rundown on his [github page](https://kilograham.github.io/rp2040-doom/).

 So after step 0, step 1 is to prototype.
 This mess of wires: